 Can I make a change to my Health Care FSA and Dependent Care FSAs due to the COVID-19 pandemic?

 Yes, IRS Notice 2020-29 provides temporary flexibility for mid-year FSA elections this year.
 You can revoke an election, make a new election, or decrease or increase an existing election to the Health Care FSA or the Dependent Care FSA on a prospective basis, regardless of whether or not you have experienced a qualifying life event.
-You must make any such election changes by September 30, 2020.

 How are over-the-counter (OTC) items affected by the CARES Act?

 Thanks to the Coronavirus Aid, Relief and Economic Security (CARES) Act, you can use your FSA or HSA funds to buy over-the-counter medications such as Tylenol and other pain relievers, heartburn medications, allergy relief and more, for the first time since 2011.
 You can also use your FSA or HSA funds for feminine care products.

 Due to working remotely for the last few months and my child care center being closed, can I reduce my Dependent Care FSA election for the 2020-2021 plan year?